 - Management of diabetes in pregnancy includes self-monitoring of blood glucose, frequent hemoglobin A1c testing, carbohydrate restriction, exercise and insulin therapy

-As Type 2 diabetes is alarmingly escalating, the number of cases arising in women of child-bearing age is also increasing leading to an increasing number of pregnant women with Type 2 diabetes.
+As Type 2 diabetes is alarmingly escalating, the number of cases arising in women of child-bearing age is also increasing leading to an increasing number of pregnant women with Type 2 gestational diabetes mellitus.
 It is estimated that diabetes complicates between 1 – 20% of all pregnancies worldwide leading to an increased risk of maternal and perinatal morbidity and mortality.
 Of all the diabetes seen during pregnancy about 10% are pregestational diabetes (i.e. diabetes which precedes the pregnancy), while the majority (90%) represents gestational diabetes-GDM(i.e. diabetes brought on by pregnancy).
 Pregnancy in women with pregestational diabetes is especially high risk.